hrsh38/Photo-Album/README.md

 # Photo-Album
 Photo Album built in Android.
-The Photo Album implements various features such as a photo gallery, adding location tags, manual slideshow and etc.
+Implemented traditional features such as photo gallery, tagging by location, slideshow and etc.